nbr0wn/parapart/README.md

 - General code cleanup

 ## Wish List
-- Help files per part
+- External help files per part
 - Having the ability to link related parts and possibly use the same customizations